Your membership has expired

 Loveys

 A lovey can be almost anything, but what’s most important is that it brings comfort and a feeling of security to your baby.
 It’s a great transitional object and is safe to introduce after 12 months.
-At this age, loveys are especially comforting for bedtime, and during times of unfamiliarity or change like traveling to a new location or starting at a new day care.
+At this age, loveys are especially comforting for bedtime, and during times of unfamiliarity or change, like when traveling to a new location or starting at a new day care.

 Our Pick